rcprobe/3DScape/README.md

 1. soft fusion weights during point-cloud construction
 2. diagnostic colors in reliability-colored point-cloud viewers

 The Reliability Net is included as an experimental uncertainty-estimation layer.
 In the current ARKitScenes comparison, it performs similarly to the classical fusion path but does not improve reconstruction quality.
 It remains separate from the deterministic geometry pipeline so the learned component can be evaluated without obscuring the baseline.
-It also looks cool, and was fun to make.

 ## Design Notes